OGMA History

 Advisory Board members do not receive salaries and are prohibited from doing so by the nonprofit charter.
 However, expenses may be reimbursed to them when they are engaged in promoting sanctioned Hall of Fame fundraising efforts or in the realization of the stated purposes and goals of the corporate charter.

 All Advisory Board members are involved with making decisions concerning the Hall of Fame induction process.
-To ensure the best representation, the State of Ohio has been divided into Nine (9) Districts and one (1) Advisory Board member has been selected from each District (See District Map below).
+To ensure the best representation, the State of Ohio has been divided into Four (4) Districts and Two (2) Advisory Board members have been selected from each District (See District Map below).

 During induction ceremonies, a recognition trophy is awarded to each Hall of Fame inductee.